prometheus-junkyard/migrate/README.md

 # Prometheus Migration Tool

-A tool for migrating Prometheus configuration files across versions.
+A tool for upgrading Prometheus setups to a newer version.

+Currently, it migrates ASCII protcol buffer configurations from pre-v0.14 setups to the respective YAML equivalent.

 Install:
 ```